 Court Penalties and Sanctions for Failing to Appear or Failing to Comply with Court Processes or Orders

 The Court will impose significant monetary penalties and court sanctions on individuals who do not:

 - Pay the bail or appear in court by the deadline on the courtesy and final notices;

 - Make monthly installment payments, as promised by the individual at the time a payment plan agreement is signed;

 - Perform community service work by the deadline, as directed by the Court and as promised by the individual;

 - Comply with all court orders after going to court, such as paying the fine in one amount or in installments

 by a due date established by the Court, completing community service work by the due date established by the

 Court, providing proof of correctable violations, and other orders as determined by the Court;

-When individuals are cited for California Vehicle Code violations, the Court will notify Department of Motor Vehicles
+When individuals are cited for California Vehicle Code violations, the Court may notify the Department of Motor Vehicles

 (DMV) to place a hold on the drivers' licenses and vehicle registrations of individuals who fail to comply with court